llanterme/pydanticAi-langchain-agents/README.md

 │   └── schema.py     # Pydantic models for agent I/O
 ├── data/             # Generated output
 │   └── images/       # Generated images
 ├── main.py           # CLI entrypoint
 ├── app.py            # Streamlit web interface
-└── prompts/         # System prompt templates
+├── prompts/          # System prompt templates
+├── pyproject.toml    # Poetry configuration
+├── README.md         # Project documentation
+└── PLANNING.md       # Project planning and requirements
 ```

 ## Development

 To contribute to this project:

-1. Ensure you have Poetry installed
+1. Ensure you have Poetry installed for dependency management
-2. Make your changes following PEP 8 and project conventions
+2. Make your changes following PEP 8 and the project's functional style guidelines
+3. Maintain Python 3.10+ compatibility
-3. Run the application to test your changes
+4. Run the application to test your changes
-4. Add unit tests for new functionality
+5. Add comprehensive unit tests for any new functionality
+6. Keep functions/classes small with single responsibilities
+7. Prioritize immutability and pure functions where possible

+## Future Extensions

+The project structure is designed to support additional agents such as:
+- SEO Agent for optimizing content for search engines
+- Fact Checker Agent for verifying generated content
+- Analytics Agent for tracking content performance
+- Additional platform support (Instagram, Facebook, etc.)